Photos of Playa Tamarindo Costa Rica (Guanacaste) From Our Personal Collection

 Best reason(s) to visit Playa Tamarindo

 Playa Tamarindo isn’t worth traveling to purely to experience the beach.
-However, if you plan to station yourself in the Tamarindo area of Costa Rica primarily for another reason, such as to surf, to stay at one of the town’s revered hotels, to shop, or to kick back at one of many great bars, Playa Tamarindo is a comfortable, albeit busy, beach worth enjoying while taking advantage of everything else that the Tamarindo area has to offer.
+However, if you plan to station yourself in the Tamarindo area for a different reason, such as to surf, to stay at one of the town’s revered hotels, to shop, or to kick back at one of many great bars, Playa Tamarindo is a comfortable, albeit busy, beach that’s worth enjoying while taking in everything else that the Tamarindo area has to offer.

 Recommended day trips from Playa Tamarindo include visits to Playa Grande, Playa Real, Playa Puerto Viejo, Playa Conchal, or Playa Flamingo, all to the north of Tamarindo, or Playa Langosta, Playa Avellanas, Playa Negra, Playa Blanca, or Playa Junquillal, all to the south of Tamarindo.